jraby/1brc/README.md

 Changing from fnv to xxh3 brought the time down from **1.39s** to **1.30s** on the ryzen.

-## Working with unsafe.Add in main loop
+## Working with unsafe.Add (BCE) in main loop, IndexByte 8 bytes at a time

 When looking at the assembly of the main loop (`ParseWorker` func), I noticed there was quite a few conditional jump to the `panicslice` family of functions.